wwilliamcook/Brazen/README.md

 Brazen is an N-dimensional physics engine designed for modularity and extensibility.
 It provides a foundation upon which to build a variety of physics-based applications, and comes with modules for virtual camera output, virtual sensor output, virtual actuator input, and rudimentary audio output.
 It offers protocols for multithreaded asynchronous physics updates for real-time applications as well as a call-for-update mode for high temporal-resolution applications.

+**NOTE: This project is still in its infancy and has no full releases yet.**

 ## Getting Started

 For a quick demonstration of Brazen's capabilities and how to use it within a program, see the applications in [`examples`](/examples/).